Increasing Productivity In The Office Through Design

 Office workers spend an average of 6 hours and 27 minutes a day in a chair.
 So, it is vital that the time they spend sitting, they are comfortable.
 If not, it might not only lead to pain and irritation, but it could also lead to sciatic nerve damage.

 An ergonomic chair is the best option and should be able to be adjusted depending on the size of the person.
-Sitting in a chair that is to short or to tall can lead to bad posture and sore muscles.
+Sitting in a chair that is too short or too tall can lead to bad posture and sore muscles.

 While a chair can only help so much, a desk that is also adjustable could be very beneficial.
 This is not only helpful for your health but also your productivity.
 When having the option to work at a standing desk, employees are less likely to wander off from their desk as frequently as they normally would if they were to be at a stabilized desk.